Steve Fox, Co-founder & Strategic Advisor

 Betty Aldworth, Deputy Director

 Betty Aldworth is the deputy director of the National Cannabis Industry Association and chair of NCIA's Women's CannaBusiness Network.
 Since 2009, Betty has specialized in community outreach, public relations, advocacy, and policy reform as a consultant to cannabis-related businesses and nonprofit organizations.
-Prior to transitioning to the cannabis and medical marijuana fields, Betty was a volunteer leadership professional with some of Denver's most well-respected nonprofit organizations.
+Prior to transitioning to work in medical cannabis and marijuana policy, Betty was a volunteer leadership professional with some of Denver's most well-respected nonprofit organizations.
 Most recently, she served as spokesperson and advocacy director for Colorado's successful Campaign to Regulate Marijuana Like Alcohol, the collaborative committee responsible for legalizing, taxing and regulating marijuana for adults in Colorado.
-Betty lives and works in Denver, Colorado.
+Betty lives in Denver, CO and Washington, DC.

 Prior to joining NCIA, Brooke served as the Outreach and Events Coordinator for medical cannabis patient-advocacy group Americans for Safe Access where she facilitated the organization’s first national conference.
 Brooke has also been instrumental in program development as an intern for Students for Sensible Drug Policy, where she coordinated the first round of mentors & mentees of the Sister-to-Sister program and continues to volunteer as the director of development & special projects for the AMPLIFY project.
 She also led a statewide medical cannabis amnesty campaign in Virginia from 2011 to 2012.
 Brooke currently resides in Denver, Colorado.